LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 ???

+Makewriteableclone
-Makewriteableclone - Creates a clone of the object in cache All items are read only when fetched, writeable object replaces item in cache
+* Creates a clone of the object in cache
+* All items are read only when fetched
+* The writeable object replaces read-only item in cache

 ---
 # Entity model - Relationships between entities